-Because printing is central to the use of the Robinson Curriculum I know a lot of you have questions as to which printer would be best.
+Because printing (see our Recommended Printing Method) is central to the use of the Robinson Curriculum I know a lot of you have questions as to which printer would be best.
 The good news is that technology is now delivering the ideal printers at a lower cost than ever before.
 Someone said that the power of the press is for those who own one – and have something worthwhile to print!
 Your computer, one of these printers, and the Robinson Curriculum give you that power.

 The main factor to consider when choosing a printer is cost per page since this cost is often more than the cost of the printer in the long run.
 Paper costs about $20-$30 per 5000 (1/3 to 1/2 cent per sheet which is 2 pages) so this a minor cost.
-Generally ink jet printers can cost from 3-5 cents per page for ink.
-Laser printers are faster and cost from 1-3 cents per page.
-Thus the major cost is the ink or toner.
+With the new Epson printers the cost per page can be as low as 1/5th of a cent per page.
+That means a a 300 page book would cost just 60 cents in ink to print.
+Amazing.

 The ideal is a duplex printer that will print both sides of the paper at one time.
-Amazingly, the cost of these printers has dropped in half in just the last 3 years.
 A duplex printer is the closest thing you can have to your own printing press.
-And with prices for toner down at 1 cent per page it is cheaper than buying preprinted books.
+And with prices for ink (Epson) down at 0.2 cents per page it is cheaper than buying pre-printed books.
+The Epson 2760 printer even comes with 2 years of ink — equivalent to about 30 ink cartridge sets of ink!
 The ones that best fit the bill are: